boostfield/SuzukiSite/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.8.4 =
+* Added a "Documentation" link below the plugin description.
+For people concerned about the recent GDPR legislation, the documentation now includes a page explaining [how the plugin processes personal data](https://adminmenueditor.com/free-version-docs/about-data-processing-free-version/).
+Short version: It usually doesn't.
+* Tested with WP 4.9.6.

+= 1.8.3 =
+* Added a couple of tutorial links to the settings page.
+* Fixed a potential crash that was caused by a bug in the "WP Editor" plugin version 1.2.6.3.
+* Fixed some obsolete callback syntax that was still using "&$this".
+* Changed the order of some menu settings and added separators between groups of settings.
+* Removed the "Screen Options" panel from AME tabs that didn't need it like "Plugins".
+* Tested with WP 4.9.5.

 = 1.8.2 =
 * Fixed the PHP warning "count(): Parameter must be an array or an object that implements Countable in menu-editor-core.php".